 hold down or move the person.
 This can cause injury, such as a dislocated shoulder.

 attention to what the person is doing so that you can describe the seizure to

 rescue personnel or doctors.

-How long did the seizure last?
+How long the seizure lasted

-person act immediately after the seizure?
+person acted immediately after the seizure

-from the seizure?
+from the seizure

 After a seizure:

 Check the person for injuries.